djansr1408/AtariGamePong/README.md

 ## Atari Game Pong in Tensor Flow

-Reinforcement learning project - Training agent to play Atari game Pong in Tensor Flow
+Deep reinforcement learning project - Training agent to play Atari game Pong in Tensor Flow

 ### About the project